microsoft/code-push-vsts-extension/README.md

 ### CodePush - Promote

-The CodePush Promote task includes the following options which can be used to customize your release:
+The **CodePush - Promote** task allows you to promote a previously released update from one deployment to another, and includes the following options:

-1. **Access Key** (String, required) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and stored away in vsts using the service endpoint included with the extension.
+1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
+This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task, or configured within a service endpoint that you reference from the task.

 2. **App Name** (String, Required) - The name of the app that has the deployments you are targetting for promotion.